cboettig/contentid/cran-comments.md

 Dear CRAN,

 We are pleased to submit this initial release of contentid.
+This re-release avoids the false positive spell check messages.

 ## R CMD check results